 Kristi also trained with several other distinguished professionals.
 Paul Matthews, in Somerset, Virginia, Harold Chopping, Canadian Olympic Rider in Southern Pines, North Carolina, and Barbie Bancroft, in Allison Park, Pennsylvania.

-Kristi has taken several horses and students to many local and national championships, including having the 15th overall Large Pony at 2016 USEF Pony Finals in Lexington, KY.
+Kristi has taken several horses and students to many local and national championships, including having the 15th overall Large Pony at the 2016 USEF Pony Finals in Lexington, Kentucky.
 Many of her riders receive year-end awards with both the Western Pennsylvania Professional Horsemen’s Association, The Mountaineer Hunter Jumper Association, and the USEF Zone 2 Year End Awards.
 Working with students and horses is a passion that is expressed with every ride, every lesson, and every competition.

 “No hour of life is wasted that is spent in the saddle.” -Winston Churchill

 Lauren Prisuta has been working with horses her entire life.
 She started riding as a young girl on her family’s farm in Glenmoore, PA.
 She continued riding while attending the University of Pittsburgh.
 During her time at Pitt, Lauren rode on its IHSA team and worked for Becki Bloom.

 For the past 13 years, she has been a riding instructor and professional rider for Culver Training Stables.

 She is a passionate educator at heart.
 She completed the Master of the Arts in Teaching program through the University of Pittsburgh in 2005 and was an elementary education teacher from 2005-2013.
 In 2013, Lauren and her husband welcomed their daughter, and she chose to focus on her equine career and left the classroom.
 Her love of horses and background as a teacher and mother has given Lauren the tools to create a successful teaching program.
 She loves being a part of students’ journeys and watching them grow through their participation in the sport.